swissi2000/Fusion-360-Milling-Post-Processor-for-Centroid/docs/index.md

 **Please report issues on the [Centroid Forum](https://centroidcncforum.com/viewtopic.php?f=60&t=2992).
 No Warranties are given.
 Use at your own risk!**

+# New Version V5 (January 25th 2021)
+* The check for redundant Tool # (same Tool# with different tool geometry) is now a Post Processor Property that can be turned on and off.
+The default setting is to check for redundant Tool#
+* The maximum number of tools can now be adjusted in the Post Processor Properties.
+The default is set to 200 tools matching the CNC12 tool library
+* The activation/deactivation of the coolant command (M7/M8 and M9) has been optimized and is now placed at the point when the Z axis is at the clearance height
+* When using the Post Processor Property "Check/Update CNC12 Tool Library" it was possible that a message was displayed that the tool diameter in the Fusion 360 tool library is different from the CNC12 tool library but they were displayed exactly the same on the screen.
+This issue was caused by CNC12 internal rounding errors.
+The new diameter comparison method is now using a comparison tolerance factor that solved this issue
+* Program Numbers that are reserved for CNC12 (9100 - 9999) are creating issues when being used in the Post Processor.
+This Post Processor will now create a post error with a log message that these program numbers can't be used

-# New Version V4 (December 26th 2020)
+# Version V4 (December 26th 2020)
 * Just a bug fix where the WCS# always defaulted to G54 ignoring other WCS#'s in setups.
-Update to latest version if you are using other WCS#'s than the default G54.
+* ***Update January 25th 2021: It turned out this issue was caused by a bug in Fusion 360 and has been fixed in the latest version***

 # Added Features in V3
 * NEW in v3: [Fusion 360 Probing Support](probing.md)